Murshidtp/End-To-End-CI-CD-Implementation-Jenkins/README.md

 6. Configure Git and GitHub:

-    - Generate SSH keys for Jenkins and add them to your GitHub repository.
+    - Generate GitHub tokens for Jenkins and add them to your Jenkins Credentials.

 7. Configure Webhooks: